andrewboyd79/CraftGinsNI/README.md

 ## Acknowledgements
 - Thanks to my mentor (Aaron Sinnott) for his guidance and help during this project
 - Thanks to the Code Instutute Slack community who helped with various articles, suggestions and problem solves
-- Code Instutute tutor support for their help resolving minor issue with GitPod
+- Code Instutute tutor support for their help resolving minor issue with